markusmoenig/Eldiron/source_projects/stonefall-dungeon/README.md

 hewn height detail and uses the reusable `dungeon/beam_wood` material for dark grain, pores, roughness, and micro-normal variation.
 There is no beam-specific or niche-specific geometry feature in the Recipe AST.

+`wall-torch.recipe` demonstrates the same system as a procedural overlay prop.
+Additive Boxes form its iron backplate and basket, wooden arm, and emissive ember bed.
+A named `Flame` attachment owns a flickering point light and flame particle emitter.
+Source transforms all of them with the wall-local basis, keeping the geometry and effects aligned on every wall direction.
+Its `placement = Fixture` declaration is carried in shared Tile metadata, so the dungeon can map `T` directly to `wall-torch`: Source places the prop over the continuous `wall-stone` background instead of replacing that background with a separate one-cell Tile.